-With a clear distinctive green hue and an amazing clarity, peridot rings are becoming increasingly popular as an alternative to the darker emeralds, but its luminous beauty which makes them an attractive option for any couple looking for a gem ring different commitment to a diamond.
+With a clear distinctive green hue and an amazing clarity, peridot engagement rings are becoming increasingly popular as an alternative to the darker emeralds, but its luminous beauty which makes them an attractive option for any couple looking for a gem ring different commitment to a diamond.

 What Is Peridot?